dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## How do I make sure I'm all up to date?

-Updating the OpenCore installation is a three step process, first the application, second the bootloader and finally root patches.
+Updating the OCLP installation is a three step process, first the application, second the bootloader and finally root patches.

 Refer to [Updating OpenCore and patches](https://dortania.github.io/OpenCore-Legacy-Patcher/UPDATE.html) for how to update the application and patches.